 Because we want to price menu items, we’ll focus exclusively on calculating plate cost as a percentage of the selling price.

 To calculate food cost percentage for a specific period, take food costs, divide it by sales for the same period and multiply it by 100.
-For a menu item, take the plate cost, divide it by the selling price, and multiply it by 100.
+For a menu item, take the plate cost, divide the cost by the selling price, and multiply it by 100.

 Ideal food cost percentage goes by several names: maximum allowable food cost percentage (MFC) or targeted food cost percentage.
 It is the food cost you cannot exceed if you want your restaurant to remain profitable.
 To calculate it, use this formula:

-With the basics out the way, here’s how to calculate the menu price of a simple burger and fries dish.
+With the basics out the way, here’s how to calculate the menu price of a simple burger and fries dish with food cost in mind.

 In most restaurants, the ideal food cost percentage is between 28 and 35%.
 But every restaurant is unique, so take the time to calculate it to get an accurate figure and to ensure your menu prices are correct.